robi-mengs/robi-mengs/README.md

 > _“I didn’t just learn programming—I built grit, structure, and vision into my journey.”_
 > _Now, I’m excited to bring that same mindset to a real-world development team._

-📩 **Let’s connect!** I'm open to opportunities in software development, data analysis, or backend engineering.
+📩 **Let’s connect!** I'm open to opportunities in Data Science and Analysis.